ninabarzh/broomstick/content/posts/compliance-email.md

 ## This is why we cannot have nice things

-The brilliance—or cruelty—of IT is that these reminders are both necessary and perfectly phrased to induce panic.
+The brilliance, or cruelty, of IT is that these reminders are both necessary and perfectly phrased to induce panic.
 “Failure to comply may result in consequences.”
 Consequences, yes.
 That word alone prompts existential reflection on every missed annual security training since 2017.